 - IMG Worlds of Adventure is the only entirely indoor theme park in Dubai.

 - If time permits and you have access to a transfer, our favourite indoor theme park is actually Warner Bros World in Abu Dhabi – you can easily access Warner Bros on a day trip from Dubai.
+We’d add to this list SeaWorld Yas Island, too, which is entirely indoors and includes the frosty-cold Antarctica realm, kept at 1ยฐC!

-There are a tonne more fun indoor activities from rock climbing to escape rooms that can all be enjoyed entirely indoors over the summer in Dubai – check out our complete Dubai indoor entertainment guide here.
+There are a tonne more fun indoor activities, from rock climbing to escape rooms, that can all be enjoyed entirely indoors over the summer in Dubai – check out our complete Dubai indoor entertainment guide here.

-Outdoor activities in Dubai over Summer
+Outdoor Activities in Dubai over Summer

 Dubai Waterparks